JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt3.md

 The capacitors ate it.
 Capacitors block DC, but they also have AC impedance.
 I'll go into that in a later post.

-For now, lets see what adding another stage does:
+For now, let's see what adding another stage does:

 |Three stage Cockcroft-Walton multiplier|
 |-------------------------------------|